 Both the Treasury Bill and Certificates are considered part of the liquid assets of banks in the computation of their liquidity ratio.

-A banker’s acceptance is a bill of exchange of draft accepted by the drawee bank specifying that a certain amount will be paid after a specified period of time.
+A banker’s acceptance is a bill of exchange of draft accepted by the drawee bank specifying that a certain amount will be paid after a specified period.
 The drawee bank accepts the draft by writing on the draft the word “accepted” with the appropriate authorized signature across the face of the draft.
 By the acceptance, the drawee bank acknowledges its obligation to honor the draft on the due date.
 With the acceptance, the payee at a fine rate of discount can discount the bill of exchange or drat.
 The instrument becomes a desirable credit instrument since it is now the obligation or the liability of a bank.
 The drawee bank is paid a fee for endorsing its acceptance on the draft.
 The maturity period ranges between 30 days and 270 days.
 The most common maturities are 90 and 180 days.

 Investment in Federal Government of Nigeria Development loan stocks and state government development bonds and stocks less than 3 years maturity is regarded as liquid assets of a bank in the computation of its liquidity ratio.
-A secondary market exists for the securities as they are quoted on Nigerian stock exchange.
-New issues of these investments are really capital instruments; thus, they can be regarded as long term debt instruments.
+A secondary market exists for the securities as they are quoted on the Nigerian stock exchange.
+New issues of these investments are capital instruments; thus, they can be regarded as long term debt instruments.

 A commercial paper is a short-term unsecured promissory note issued by a company at a discount to an interested investor for cash for a specified maturity period.
-The inventors in the commercial paper are usually high net worth individuals, institutional investors such as pension funds, insurance companies, banker, etc. Commercial papers have a maturity range of 30 days and 270 days.
+The inventors in the commercial paper are usually high net worth individuals, institutional investors such as pension funds, insurance companies, bankers, etc. Commercial papers have a maturity range of 30 days and 270 days.

 Commercial papers are categorized into two classes: